-- 3.68 A greater number of Council tenants (668) are now receiving Universal Credit and not Housing Benefit, following the implementation of UC in South Derbyshire for all working age new claimants during 2018.
-There has been concern amongst housing professionals that changes will see a reduction in payment of rent and an increase in arrears. - 3.69 Housing Benefit is paid directly to a tenant's Rent Account where this is due.
-In a system of Universal Credit, the benefit element is effectively paid direct to the Tenant and this gives the potential for tenants to default on their rent payments and increases rent arrears. - 3.70 The rebate directly received from Housing Benefit by the HRA has noticeably reduced during 2021/22 compared to 2020/21 and the debt position at this stage is higher than in last financial year.
+- 3.83 A greater number of Council tenants (668) are now receiving Universal Credit and not Housing Benefit. has been implemented in South Derbyshire for all working age new claimants during 2018 and there is concern amongst housing professionals that changes will see a reduction in payment of rent and an increase in arrears. - 3.84 Housing Benefit is paid directly to a tenant's Rent Account where this is due.
+In a system of Universal Credit, the benefit element is effectively paid direct to the Tenant and this gives the potential for tenants to default on their rent payments and increases rent arrears. - 3.85 The rebate directly received from Housing Benefit by the HRA has noticeably reduced during 2021/22 compared to 2020/21 and the debt position at this stage is higher than in last financial year.
 Rent arrears were just over £696k at end of November 2021, an increase of £70k since March 2021.
 This is being kept under review.